- Home

 Will an Alcohol Detox be Enough to Stop me Drinking?

-Alcohol can show up in a blood test for up to 6 hours after consumption.
-Blood tests are often used in a court of law as they show the percentage of the volume of alcohol remaining in the blood.
+Alcohol can show up in a blood test for up to 6 hours after consumption, as alcohol remains detectable in the bloodstream for this period.
+Blood tests are often used in a court of law as they show the percentage of the volume of alcohol circulating in the blood, which is what these tests measure.

 How long does alcohol show up on a saliva test for?